Woodworking & Furniture Design Software | Autodesk

 XLAM

-XLAM South Africa has improved consistency, precision and efficiency by using Autodesk Fusion for its entire process, from 3D modelling to CAM.
+XLAM South Africa has improved consistency, precision, and efficiency by using Autodesk Fusion 360 for its entire process, from 3D modeling to CAM.

-Learn how to design furniture in Autodesk Fusion from start to finish in this series of step-by-step video tutorials.
+Learn how to design furniture in Fusion 360 from start to finish in this series of step-by-step video tutorials.

 Elevate your design processes with parametric design by leveraging algorithmic computing for efficiency and speed to improve your furniture design workflow.

-Autodesk Fusion offers many functions that can help improve your furniture designs and streamline the process from design to production.
+Fusion 360 offers many functions that can help improve your furniture designs and streamline the process from design to production.

-Yes, Autodesk Fusion can be used for woodworking and furniture design.
-It allows you to design, test, modify and visualise your projects in 3D before bringing them to life.
+Yes, Fusion 360 can be used for woodworking and furniture design.
+It allows you to design, test, modify, and visualize your projects in 3D before brining them to life.

-Parametric design in Autodesk Fusion allows you to create history-based features, including extrude, revolve, loft and sweep that update with design changes.
-Generative design in Autodesk Fusion (US Site) allows you to explore multiple manufacturing-ready outcomes that meet your design specifications while reducing weight, improving performance and consolidating parts through generative design.
+Parametric design in Fusion 360 allows you to create history-based features, including extrude, revolve, loft, and sweep that update with design changes.
+Generative design in Fusion 360 allows you to explore multiple manufacturing-ready outcomes that meet your design specifications while reducing weight, improving performance, and consolidating parts through generative design.

-Using Autodesk Fusion to create a parametric model, woodworkers can re-evaluate cutlists, eliminate unnecessary fabrication expenses, provide a visual representation to clients and suppliers, and check parameters all in one digital platform.
+Using Fusion 360 to create a parametric model, woodworkers can re-evaluate cutlists, eliminate unnecessary fabrication expenses, provide a visual representation to clients and suppliers, and check parameters all in one digital platform.

-Autodesk Fusion is an easy-to-use 3D modelling design software for hobbyists and professionals alike that offers specialised features for woodworking and furniture design to help throughout every stage of the design and manufacturing process.
+Fusion 360 is an easy-to-use 3D modeling design software for hobbyists and professionals alike that offers specialized features for woodworking and furniture design to help throughout every stage of the design and manufacturing process.